A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 To properly store Paxil, follow these general guidelines:

-1. Keep in a cool, dry place: Store Paxil at room temperature, away from excessive heat, moisture, and direct sunlight.
+1. Keep in a cool, dry place: Store tablets at room temperature, away from excessive heat, moisture, and direct sunlight.
 Avoid storing it in the bathroom or near the kitchen sink, where it could be exposed to moisture.

 5. Disposal: If you have any unused or expired Paxil, do not dispose of it in the regular household trash or flush it down the toilet.
-Follow local guidelines or consult with a pharmacist or healthcare professional for proper disposal methods.

 It's important to note that these guidelines are general recommendations.
-Always refer to the specific storage instructions provided with your Paxil medication or consult with your pharmacist for any specific storage requirements.
+Always refer to the specific storage instructions provided with your medication or consult with your pharmacist for any specific storage requirements.

 Overdose